 RHS Feel Good Garden

-Encouraging show-goers to sit back and soak up the benefits that gardening can bring, the RHS Feel Good Garden, designed by twice-winner of the RHS/BBC People’s Choice Award at the RHS Chelsea Flower Show, Matt Keightley, is a contemporary and therapeutic space which focusses on health and wellbeing.
+Encouraging show-goers to sit back and soak up the benefits that gardening can bring is the RHS Feel Good Garden.
+Designed by Matt Keightley, two-time winner of the RHS/BBC People’s Choice Award at the RHS Chelsea Flower Show, it is a contemporary and therapeutic space that focuses on health and wellbeing.

 The design highlights how gardening, or simply being in a garden or green space, can make you feel happier and healthier.
-There is increasing evidence on the positive impact that gardens and gardening can have on our health and promoting this important message is a key element of this garden.
+There is increasing evidence that gardens and gardening can have a positive impact our health, and promoting this important message is a key element of this garden.

-Matt is currently designing a health and wellbeing themed garden around the Centre for Horticultural Science and Learning at RHS Garden Wisley in Surrey, and the RHS Feel Good Garden has been inspired by his plans for the Garden there, which will open in 2020.
+Matt is also designing a health and wellbeing themed garden around the Centre for Horticultural Science and Learning at RHS Garden Wisley in Surrey, and the RHS Feel Good Garden at Chelsea has been inspired by his plans for the Garden there, which will open in 2020.

 The Lemon Tree Trust Garden

 The power of plants to improve people’s lives is embodied in debut designer Tom Massey's Show Garden, inspired by the ingenuity, resilience and determination of people in situations of forced migration.

 Syrian refugees of the Domiz Camp in Northern Iraq have been involved with the design, which shows their incredible ability to make the most from the harsh landscape and living conditions.

 Showcasing a drought-tolerant planting scheme typical of the region, trees laden with fruit provide scent and crops to harvest.
 The garden includes edibles and herbs used in Middle Eastern cooking, some of which may be unfamiliar to us, along with cultivars of the Damask Rose - thought to originate from Syria - and renowned for its heady fragrance.